protocol/launchpad/content/en/curriculum/ipfs/ipfs-gateways.md

 ```
 ipfs://{cidv1}/path/to/resource
 ```
-The IPFS URL protocol scheme requires case-insensitive CIDv1 in Base32 encoding.
+The IPFS URL protocol scheme requires case-insensitive (no capital letters) CIDv1 content identifiers with Base32 encoding.
 This is necessary because it allows for a standard way to address content in browsers and in our local node.

-An IPFS URL does not retain the original path, but instead requires a conversion step to/from URI representation:
+A Uniform Resource Identifier (URI) for IPFS has a different structure than a typical http URI that starts with `https:`, and when you create an IPFS URI, you will need to convert it to a new format that starts with `ipfs` or `ipns` :

 ```
 ipfs://{immutable-root}/path/to/resourceA → /ipfs/{immutable-root}/path/to/resourceA